Composite or Amalgam?

 Composite vs Amalgam: Aesthetic Choice

 Amalgam fillings are darker and silvery in color after they are applied to the teeth.
-On the other hand, composite veneers are tooth colored, which gives the teeth a more beautiful appearance.
+On the other hand, composite fillings are tooth-colored, which gives the teeth a more beautiful appearance.

 “The use of dental amalgam is declining due to concerns about aesthetics and mercury content, while composite materials are gaining popularity for their ability to bond directly to tooth structure.”